-(2) As appropriate in accordance with above mentioned performance reporting, these reports will contain, for each Federal award, brief information on the following unless other data elements are approved by OMB in the agency information collection request:
+(2) As applicable, performance reports should contain information on the following:

-(i) A comparison of actual accomplishments to the objectives of the Federal award established for the period.
-Where the accomplishments of the Federal award can be quantified, a computation of the cost (for example, related to units of accomplishment) may be required if that information will be useful.
-Where performance trend data and analysis would be informative to the Federal awarding agency program, the Federal awarding agency should include this as a performance reporting requirement.
+(i) A comparison of accomplishments to the objectives of the Federal award established for the reporting period (for example, comparing costs to units of accomplishment).
+Where performance trend data and analysis would be informative to the Federal agency program, the Federal agency should include this as a performance reporting requirement.

-(ii) The reasons why established goals were not met, if appropriate.
+(ii) Explanations on why established goals or objectives were not met; and

-(iii) Additional pertinent information including, when appropriate, analysis and explanation of cost overruns or high unit costs.
+(iii) Additional information, analysis, and explanation of cost overruns or higher-than-expected unit costs.

 (d) Construction performance reports.
-For the most part, onsite technical inspections and certified percentage of completion data are relied on heavily by Federal awarding agencies and pass-through entities to monitor progress under Federal awards and subawards for construction.
-The Federal awarding agency may require additional performance reports only when considered necessary.
+Federal agencies or pass-through entities rely on on-site technical inspections and certified percentage of completion data to monitor progress under Federal awards for construction.
+Therefore, the Federal agency or pass-through entity may require additional performance reports when necessary to ensure the goals and objectives of Federal awards are met.

 (e) Significant developments.
-Events may occur between the scheduled performance reporting dates that have significant impact upon the supported activity.
-In such cases, the non-Federal entity must inform the Federal awarding agency or pass-through entity as soon as the following types of conditions become known:

-(1) Problems, delays, or adverse conditions which will materially impair the ability to meet the objective of the Federal award.
-This disclosure must include a statement of the action taken, or contemplated, and any assistance needed to resolve the situation.
+When a significant development that could impact the Federal award occurs between performance reporting due dates, the recipient or subrecipient must notify the Federal agency or pass-through entity.
+Significant developments include events that enable meeting milestones and objectives sooner or at less cost than anticipated or that produce different beneficial results than originally planned.
+Significant developments also include problems, delays, or adverse conditions which will impact the recipient’s or subrecipient’s ability to meet milestones or the objectives of the Federal award.
+When significant developments occur that negatively impact the Federal Award, the recipient or subrecipient must include information on their plan for corrective action and any assistance needed to resolve the situation.

-(2) Favorable developments which enable meeting time schedules and objectives sooner or at less cost than anticipated or producing more or different beneficial results than originally planned.

 (f) Site visits.
-The Federal awarding agency may make site visits as warranted by program needs.
+The Federal agency or pass-through entity may conduct in-person or virtual site visits as warranted.

 (g) Performance report requirement waiver.
-The Federal awarding agency may waive any performance report required by this part if not needed.
+The Federal agency may waive any performance report that is not necessary to ensure the goals and objectives of the Federal award are being achieved.

 § 200.330 Reporting on real property.

-The Federal awarding agency or pass-through entity must require a non-Federal entity to submit reports at least annually on the status of real property in which the Federal Government retains an interest, unless the Federal interest in the real property extends 15 years or longer.
-In those instances where the Federal interest attached is for a period of 15 years or more, the Federal awarding agency or pass-through entity, at its option, may require the non-Federal entity to report at various multi-year frequencies (e.g., every two years or every three years, not to exceed a five-year reporting period; or a Federal awarding agency or pass-through entity may require annual reporting for the first three years of a Federal award and thereafter require reporting every five years).
+The Federal agency or pass-through entity must require the recipient or subrecipient to submit reports on the status of real property in which the Federal Government retains an interest.
+Such reports must be submitted at least annually.
+In instances where the Federal Government’s interest in the real property extends for 15 years or more, the Federal agency or pass-through entity may require the recipient or subrecipient to report at various multi-year frequencies.
+Reports submitted at multi-year frequencies may not exceed a five-year reporting period.
+The Federal agency must only require OMB-approved government-wide data elements on recipient real property reports.

 Subrecipient Monitoring and Management